G-JE/Reacting/README.md

 ABOUT -- Rendering generic post component, will have a personal story/ personal statement I am in process of writing.
 CONTACT -- Form submission component to be built that will take in data and load the payload into a POSTgreSQL database.

+###Server Deployment

+GoDaddy surprisingly cannot host web applications!
+In light of this let down, Heroku came to the rescue!!
+Heroku offers a great free service for hosting web applications.
+By serving the out a Express.js server file with resources Heroku builds out the application through a GitHub repository giving a great CLI to communicate changes to the files.
+I have utilized many free resources online to build out the current version of the app.
+Below are a number of the people and websites that have given me great relief through the journey.

+1. www.thegreatcodingadventure.com --> fantastic article on deploying to Heroku (Heroku offered great resources as well)
+2. The New Boston Youtube videos has a great introduction to the basics of the framework
+3. www.learnredux.com --> Wes Bos gives a fantastic tutorial on something other than a ToDo App!
+Showing how to create image gallery and simple instagram application is a unique approach offering specialty knowledge.

 #Updated 2.18.17 -- GJE